danielnixon/eslint-plugin-total-functions/README.md

 For examples of type assertions that this rule considers valid and invalid, see [no-unsafe-type-assertion.test.ts](https://github.com/danielnixon/eslint-plugin-total-functions/blob/master/src/rules/no-unsafe-type-assertion.test.ts).

-Note that this rule is not (yet?) included in the `recommended` config, so you'll have to enable it individually in your ESLint config.
-So this project's own ESLint config for an example.

 See [TypeScript issue #7481](https://github.com/microsoft/TypeScript/issues/7481) for a request to fix this at the language level.

 # See Also